Topics on this page

 We provide outpatient trauma-focused psychotherapy and mind-body wellness counseling for youth, adults, couples and families who have been impacted by interpersonal trauma, loss, social oppression and other forms of life adversity.
 In addition to mental health counseling, we also offer the following specialized services:

-- select trauma-focused clinical evaluation, including trauma impact and treatment recommendations, trauma-related workers compensation and psychological disability evaluations, and psychosocial assessment for gender affirmation surgery
+- Trauma-focused clinical evaluation, including trauma impact and treatment recommendations, trauma-related workers compensation and psychological disability evaluations, and psychosocial assessment for gender affirmation surgery

 Our standpoint on trauma